Get Outdoors with these Stargazing Activities

-These 50 Awesome blogs for Astronomy Buffs contain great information and resources.
+These STEM activites from NASA contain great information and resources.
 From educational materials to fun activities, these sites have someone for everyone.
-Whether you’re a novice or experienced star gazer, you’ll find many great sites here.
+Whether you're a novice or experienced star gazer, you'll find many great activities here.

 3. Sleep under the stars.

 Find local astronomy clubs that hold events, go camping in an area away from light pollution, etc. The Great American Backyard Campout is a yearly summer event that is perfect for this.
 If you missed it this year, there is also next year.
 GABC always has great resources for star viewing.
-Find details on the Great American Backyard Campout at here.
+Find details on the Great American Backyard Campout.

 4. Call the moon by its Algonquin name.

 The Algonquin tribes, who lived in regions from New England to Lake Superior, named the full moons each month to help track the seasons.
 The full moon in June is called the Full Strawberry Moon because it’s when tribes would gather ripening strawberries.
-Find the other 11 full moon names at alamanac.com/content/full-moon-names.
+Google and find the other 11 full moon names.